-11. The authorisation to carry out cabotage transport operations in the host Contracting Party in the course of a regular international service, carried out in accordance with the provisions of this Agreement, shall only be granted if they are permitted by the national legislation of the host country and with the consent of its competent authority.
+12. The authorisation to carry out cabotage transport operations in the host Contracting Party in the course of a regular international service, carried out in accordance with the provisions of this Agreement, shall only be granted if they are permitted by the national legislation of the host country and with the consent of its competent authority.
 They shall be specifically included in the authorization.
 The fact that, in its reply, a host country does not grant permission to carry out cabotage services on its territory, shall not constitute a refusal to grant an authorisation for the relevant international line.

-12. The competent authorities of all the Contracting Parties involved in the procedure to reach the agreement provided for in paragraph 4 above may refuse applications only on the basis of reasons provided for in this Agreement.
+13. The competent authorities of all the Contracting Parties involved in the procedure to reach the agreement provided for in Article 7.1 may refuse applications only on the basis of reasons provided for in this Agreement.

-13. Having completed the procedure laid down in this Article, the Authorizing authority shall grant the authorization or formally refuse the application.
+14. Having completed the procedure laid down in this Article, the Authorizing authority shall grant the authorization or formally refuse the application.